andineck/requiremate/readme.md

 # fix installs in the current directory
 requiremate

-# remove all node_modules fix installs
+# remove all node_modules and fix installs
 requiremate --remove

 # run with verbose logs